ionic-team/stencil-site/versioned_docs/version-v3.4/testing/screenshot-connector.md

 ---

 # Screenshot connector
-You can configure a screenshot connector module to be used by the screenshot testing process, to modify the default behaviour of the caching, comparing and publishing of your tests.
+You can configure a screenshot connector module to be used by the screenshot testing process, to modify the default behavior of the caching, comparing and publishing of your tests.
 Just create a file which defines a connector class and point to it in your stencil testing config:

 ```tsx